gregswindle/eslint-plugin-crc/tests/fixtures/formatters/crc-report.md

    * a CrcModel.
    * @example
    * const crcClass = CrcClass.create(context);
-   * @returns {CrcClass} A summary representation of a prototypable object.
+   * @returns {CrcClass} A summary representation of a PrototypeInspector object.
    */

   static factory (context) {